colliery-io/mimir/.metis/archived/strategies/NULL/initiatives/MIMIR-I-0012/tasks/MIMIR-T-0127.md

 - Selenium/WebDriver: Same limitation
 - Tauri's built-in testing: Limited to unit tests

-**Decision:** Archive this task.
-GUI testing will need to rely on:
-1. Manual testing for now
-2. Component-level tests in Vue (Vitest)
+### 2025-12-06: Won't Do

+**Decision:** Closing as won't do.
+GUI E2E testing not feasible for Tauri on macOS.

+**Rationale:**
+- No viable automation framework for Tauri WebView on macOS
+- Setting up Linux CI runners adds complexity for marginal benefit
+- Current coverage is adequate via:
-3. The Tauri command integration tests we just added
+  - Tauri command integration tests (MIMIR-T-0129)

-This may be revisited if Tauri adds better E2E testing support or if we set up Linux CI runners.
+  - Manual testing for critical flows
+  - Vue component tests (Vitest) for UI logic